-Şahap Kavcıoğlu (Governor), Mustafa Duman, Elif Haykır Hobikoğlu, Uğur Namık Küçük, Emrah Şener, Semih Tümen.
+Şahap Kavcıoğlu (Governor), Taha Çakmak, Mustafa Duman, Elif Haykır Hobikoğlu, Emrah Şener, Yusuf Tuna.

-The Monetary Policy Committee (MPC) has decided to reduce the policy rate (one-week repo auction rate) from 19 percent to 18 percent.
+The Monetary Policy Committee (MPC) has decided to reduce the policy rate (one-week repo auction rate) from 18 percent to 16 percent.

-Worldwide speeding up of vaccination rollout, especially in developed countries, supports the global economic recovery.
+Despite the recovery in global economic activity in the first half of the year, recently published confidence indices have started to decline due to the effect of the pandemic.
 Nonetheless, despite the increase in the vaccination rate, new variants keep the downside risks to global economic activity alive.
-Strong recovery in global demand, high course of commodity prices, supply constraints in some sectors and rise in transportation costs have led to producer and consumer price increases internationally.
+Recovery in global demand, high course of commodity prices, supply constraints in some sectors and rise in transportation costs have led to producer and consumer price increases internationally.
 Unfavorable effects of weather conditions in major agricultural commodity exporting countries are observed on global food prices.
 While the effects of high global inflation on inflation expectations and international financial markets are closely monitored, central banks in advanced economies assess that the rise in inflation would be mostly temporary along with normalization in demand composition, easing of supply constraints and waning base effects.
 Accordingly, central banks in advanced economies continue their supportive monetary stances and asset purchase programs.

-Leading indicators show that domestic economic activity remains strong in the third quarter, with the help of robust external demand.
-The acceleration of domestic vaccination rollout facilitates the recovery in services, tourism and related sectors, which have been adversely affected by the pandemic, and leads to a more balanced composition in economic activity.
-Favorable external demand conditions and current tight monetary policy impact the current account balance positively.
-The current account is expected to post a surplus in the rest of the year due to the strong upward trend in exports, and the strong progress in the vaccination program stimulating tourism activities.
-The improvement in the current account balance is important for the price stability objective.
+Leading indicators show that domestic economic activity remains strong, with the help of robust external demand.
+The spread of domestic vaccination throughout the society facilitates the recovery in services, tourism and related sectors, which have been adversely affected by the pandemic, and leads to a more balanced composition in economic activity.
+While the demand for durable consumer goods slows down, a recovery is observed in non-durable consumer goods.
+The improvement in annualized current account is expected to continue in the rest of the year due to the strong upward trend in exports, and the strengthening of this trend is important for the price stability objective.

-Recent increase in inflation has been driven by supply side factors such as rise in food and import prices and supply constraints, increase in administered prices and demand developments due to the reopening.
+Recent increase in inflation has been driven by supply side factors such as rise in food and import prices, especially in energy, and supply constraints, increase in administered prices and demand developments due to the reopening.
 It is assessed that these effects are due to transitory factors.
 On the other hand, the decelerating impact of the monetary tightening on credit and domestic demand is being observed.
 The tightness in monetary stance has started to have a higher than envisaged contractionary effect on commercial loans.
-In addition, macroprudential policy framework has been strengthened to curb personal loan growth.
+In addition, strengthened macroprudential policy framework has started to curb personal loan growth.
 The Committee evaluated the analyses to decompose the impact of demand factors that monetary policy can have an effect, core inflation developments and supply shocks.
-Accordingly it is judged that a revision in monetary policy stance is needed and the policy rate was decided to be reduced.
+Accordingly the Committee decided to reduce the policy rate by 200 basis points to 16 percent.
+Nevertheless, the Committee assessed that, till the end of the year, supply-side transitory factors leave limited room for the downward adjustment to the policy rate.